mackyle/fakeroot/README_MACOSX.txt

-Similarly building the 10.5 version and running it on 10.6 is not recommended either because 10.6 added yet more calls that will NOT be intercepted by the version build for 10.5.
+Similarly building the 10.5 version and running it on 10.6 is not recommended either because 10.6 added yet more calls that will NOT be intercepted by the version built for 10.5.

 And so on for 10.7 etc.